 - 4 (6-oz) cans of tomato paste

-- About 48 cups of tomatoes halved, quartered and juiced or 6 (8-cup) bowls of tomatoes (see Recipe Note #1)
+- About 48 cups of tomatoes halved, quartered, juiced and at last, puréed either in a blender before cooking or with an immersion blender after cooking (see Recipe Note #1)

 - 5 teaspoons of citric acid or 1 1/4 cup of lemon juice (see Recipe Note #2)

 Using a 12-quart pot or larger, sauté onions in canola oil (or light olive oil).
 Add garlic, seasoning and chipotles.
 Reduce heat to low while preparing and adding tomatoes to stockpot.
 Bring heat back to medium as you add in tomatoes.
-When all tomatoes are in the pot and heated through so that the tomato skins are soft, add tomato paste and citric acid.
+When all tomatoes are in the pot and heated through so that the tomato skins are soft, add tomato paste.
 Stir cornstarch in with some of the tomato liquid in separate bowl, then add back into main stockpot and stir together to thicken.
-Simmer for an hour.
-Purée with immersion blender.
+Purée with immersion blender even if you did use a blender to purée the tomatoes before the cooking process (that way there are no chunks of onions, garlic or chipotles in the finished sauce).
+Simmer for two hours.
 Ladle into jars.

 Recipe Note #1: By juicing the tomatoes, I simply mean to squeeze out all the juice of the tomato after you halve them so that it creates a thicker, less watery sauce in the long run.
 48 cups seems like a lot but it will reduce down while simmering and softening the tomatoes—especially after you use your immersion blender.
 I use a 12-quart stock pot when I make this recipe.